Adige-Calculations/OpenFOAM-handbook/src/7_Directories_structure/system/fvSolution/linear-solver.md

 # Linear solver control

-Matrix solver which works on algebraic system of shape:
+Linear solvers are sets of algorithms to solve linear problems as the following:

 \begin{equation}
 \tag{1}
-Au=b
+Ax=b
 \end{equation}

-referring to the method of number-crunching to solve a matrix equation.
-The linear solver stops if any one of the following conditions are
+The solver stops if any one of the following conditions are reached:
-reached:

   - ```tolerance``` Define the exit criterion for the solver, it is the absolute difference between 2 consecutive iterations and must be low